Fabrizio Ferron

-Fabrizio Ferron (born 5 September 1965 in Bollate) is a former Italian footballer who played as a goalkeeper.
+Fabrizio Ferron (born 5 September 1965) is an Italian former footballer who played as a goalkeeper.
 He played over 300 games in Serie A.

 Football career

-Ferron started his career with the A.C.
-Milan youth team.
+Ferron started his career with the AC Milan youth team.
 He then played for Sambenedettese, before spending 8 seasons at Atalanta.

 On 23 February 1992, Ferron suffered the infamy of conceding a late equaliser to Michelangelo Rampulla, the opposing goalkeeper for Cremonese, who became the first goalkeeper to score from open play in Serie A history.

 In a 0–3 loss away to Reggiana on 23 January 1994, Ferron's heart stopped beating for some 15 seconds after a collision with an opposing striker.
 Luckily, he was revived shortly afterwards.

 He then played for Sampdoria, and subsequently for Internazionale, as a backup to Angelo Peruzzi.